Pregnancy Diary Week 17

 You don’t need to read this website or any other information to know that so much has already changed from the time your baby was conceived …as you’ve been experiencing so many changes yourself.
 This week find out what you should expect, and also check out why the tropical fruit mangosteen is good for you and your baby.

-Pregnancy Week 17 - How Is Your Baby Growing?
+Pregnancy Diary Week 17: How Is Your Baby Growing?

 By this time, your baby starts swallowing and sucking.
 Her brain begins to control her heart which is now beating at a rate of 140-150 beats per minute.
 This could be twice as your heart rate!
 Also, the baby can now move her joints and her sweat glands are now getting functional.